 If Walgreens thought that a rebranding effort focusing on longevity was going to be competitive with the CVS moves … they are sadly mistaken … and really missing an understanding of what motivates today’s consumer.

-It’s possible that Fosina is right – nostalgia may be the wrong fit for a major pharmacy brand.
+Fosina may be right – nostalgia may be the wrong fit for a major pharmacy brand.
 On the other hand, Walgreens made it into the top 5 US retailers for 2018 while their larger competitor CVS didn’t.

-I’d hazard the guess that this is because Walgreens new tagline didn’t have much of an impact on their brand.
-In the year since Walgreens announced that their brand has changed, I’ve visited their establishments a number of times.
-My experience as a consumer has been exactly the same regardless of a change in tagline.
+I’d hazard the guess that this is because Walgreen’s new tagline didn’t have much of an impact on their brand.
+In the year since Walgreens announced that their brand has changed, I’ve visited their establishments several times.
+My experience as a consumer has been the same regardless of a change in the tagline.

 A brand is more than its business tagline or a company logo.
 A retail brand is a sum of what your business claims it is, what your business actually does, and how your customers perceive your business.